 - Get to the park when it first opens and makes a beeline for the attraction likely to have the longest line: Antarctica: Empire of the Penguin.
 Other popular attractions include the hyper coaster, Mako, TurtleTrek, the flying coaster, Manta, and Kraken.

 - If you want to see the polar bears, beluga whales, and other creatures (and escape the Florida heat into a chilly environment) at the Wild Arctic attraction and the lines are long, you could bypass the simulated helicopter ride (which is old and dated anyways) and proceed directly to the animal exhibits in the Wild Arctic Habitat.

 - If the lines are prohibitively long at the TurtleTrek attraction, you could nonetheless see the animals swimming in the pool alongside the attraction.

 - If possible, take a midday break when the park is generally the most packed.
 Perhaps you could return to your hotel for some pool time or a nap.
 Or maybe you could go to a nearby restaurant for a leisurely lunch.

 - Return in the early evening when the crowds have thinned, and you should find shorter lines.
 (Be sure to save your ticket and your parking receipt, and get your hand stamped for reentry.)
 As a bonus, SeaWorld presents special nighttime shows during busier times.

 - Whenever you will be visiting, do some pre-planning.
-SeaWorld's official website lists show schedules (and the shows are among its highlights) and other park info well in advance.
-Develop a rough itinerary so you will have a sense of what you will want to include.
+SeaWorld’s official website lists show schedules (and the shows are among its highlights) and other park info well in advance.
+Develop a rough itinerary so you will have a sense of what you would want to include.